Nabuuso/DELANI_STUDIO/README.md

 # DELANI STUDIO
-#### A brief description of what the studio does and how they do it.
+#### A landing page for a fictional studio, what the studio does and how they do it.
 14th September 2021
 #### By **Sr Betty Nabuuso(fsp)
 ## Description
 Description of what the studio does and how they do it.